-From septembre 2013 Stefan Bachmann takes over the direction of the Schauspiel Köln, as follower of Karin Beier
+Since septembre 2013 Stefan Bachmann is director of the Schauspiel Köln, as follower of Karin Beier.

 It is noticeable that in his work Bachmann keeps going to texts that are far apart from each other and that are otherwise paid little attention in the theatre.
 Examples of this are Pierre Corneille’s “The Illusion” and Frank Wedekind’s “Franziska”.
 Stefan Bachmann once described what he was looking for and what interested him most: “In my narrative style on the stage I am not concerned with unambiguity.
 On the one hand, I find it so difficult that it is so difficult being unambiguous.
 On the other hand, I am naturally only interested in what is complex and complicated because it corresponds to our modern perception of the world.”